LeivSuaxy/LeivSuaxy/README.md

 📚Improving my English and learning more technologies.<br>
 🎓Studying at the <a href="https://www.uci.cu/">University of Computer Sciences</a>.<br>
 💪🏼Competitive personality with desire to improve.<br>
-💻Inclined towards backend software development.<br>
+💻Inclined towards backend web development.<br>

 ## Skills